interior of colosseum in Rome

 For me, my favorite Rome activity is walking around the various neighborhoods and avoiding the bottleneck areas around the Pantheon, Piazza Navona, St. Peter’s Square, and especially the Trevi Fountain.
 If you want to experience any of those places crowd-free, either swing by late at night or go for a very early morning stroll.

-Here’s a shot taken on my way home after a scrumptious dinner of a side street steps from where I stayed not far from the Spanish Steps.
+Here’s a shot taken on our way home after a scrumptious dinner in a restaurant on an atmospheric side street just steps from where we stayed at Viam 6B, which was not far from the Spanish Steps.

 Conclusion

-Have you visited the Colosseum recently and not found it crowded?
+Have you visited the Colosseum in Rome recently and not found it crowded?
 Do you have any tips for how to have an enjoyable visit?
 Please share in the comments below.

 Posts About Rome